Creative Sewing Lessons in Raleigh

 In this fun beginner’s class, you will gain experience tracing and cutting from a basic apron pattern, sewing with a consistent seam allowance and other fundamental sewing skills that are essential for progressing to more advanced projects.
 The goal of this one day workshop is for participants to leave with a completed apron and a personalized pattern to use in making other aprons.
 No prior sewing experience is necessary.
 We will be using Sertoma’s sewing machines.

-If you would like to purchase a kit rather than buying and pretreating your own supplies, kits are available for $38 and contain all the materials you will need for the class project.
+If you would like to purchase a kit rather than buying and pretreating your own supplies, kits are available for $45 and contain all the materials you will need for the class project.
+To reserve a kit, please contact me at joy.kelley@gmail.com at least 2 weeks prior to class.

 Sewing Machine Classes